Spotted eagle ray: Predators and parasites

 Spotted eagle rays, in common with many other rays, often fall victim to sharks such as the tiger shark, the lemon shark, the bull shark, the silver tip shark, and the great hammerhead shark.
 A great hammerhead shark has been observed attacking a spotted eagle ray in open water by taking a large bite out of one of its pectoral fins, thus incapacitating the ray.
 The shark then used its head to pin the ray to the bottom and pivoted to take the ray in its jaws, head first.
 Sharks have also been observed to follow female rays during the birthing season, and feed on the newborn pups.

 As other rays, spotted eagle rays are host to a variety of parasites.
 Internal parasites include the gnathostomatid nematode Echinocephalus sinensis in the spiral intestine.
-External parasites include the monocotylid monogeneans Decacotyle octona, Decacotyle elpora and Thaumatocotyle pseudodasybatis on the gills.
+External parasites include the monocotylid monogeneans Decacotyle octona, D. elpora, and Thaumatocotyle pseudodasybatis on the gills.

 Distribution and habitat

 As traditionally defined, spotted eagle rays are found globally in tropical regions from the Indo-Pacific region from the western Pacific Ocean, the Indian Ocean, and the western Atlantic Ocean.
 They are found in shallow coastal water by coral reefs and bays, in depths down to 80 m.

 Spotted eagle rays are found in warm and temperate waters worldwide.
 In the western Atlantic Ocean it is found off the eastern coast of United States of America, the Gulf Stream, the Caribbean, and down past the southern part of Brazil.
 In the Indian Ocean, it is found from the Red Sea down to South Africa and eastward to the Andaman Sea.
 In the Western Pacific Ocean it can be found near Japan and north of Australia.
 In the Central Pacific Ocean, it can be found throughout the Hawaiian Islands.
 In the Eastern-Pacific Ocean, it is found in the Gulf of California down through Puerto Pizarro, an area that includes the Galapagos Islands.
 Spotted eagle rays are most commonly seen in bays and reefs.
 They spend much of their time swimming freely in open waters, generally in schools close to the surface, and can travel long distances in a day.

 Within these regions, there are significant variations in genetics and morphology.
 As a consequence, recent authorities have split it into three: This restricts the true spotted eagle ray (A. narinari) to the Atlantic, while the Indo-Pacific population is the ocellated eagle ray (A. ocellatus) and the East Pacific is the Pacific white-spotted eagle ray (A. laticeps).